Dateline: May, 2015

 In that span of years, we managed to work our way out of debt — well, all of it except our mortgage — twice.
 The latest "Debt Free Are We!" party happened in late 2008, and it's been "all clear" since then.

-I cannot describe how much writing, building, and referring back to IYM helped us along our path.
-My primary intent, when putting all this work out there, was to maintain my own resolve, to make myself accountable to the world in those financial respects where, until 2002, I'd never even been accountable to myself.
+There's really no way that I can convey to you just how much writing and building this site helped us along our path.
+My primary intent, when putting all this work out there, was to use the work to maintain my own resolve.
+But I also needed to make myself accountable to the world in those financial areas where, until 2002, I'd never even been accountable to myself.

 There's a lot to read here, and it's my sincere hope that you'll spend some time doing so.
 Many of the articles on this main section of It's Your Money are becoming a bit dated, and I need to work on that.
 (My blog, Money Musings, tends to be stocked with content that's much more time-sensitive and current.)

-A lot has happened in these ten plus years — both with me, and with the financial world we navigate each day.
+A lot has happened in these twelve-plus years — both with me, and with the financial world we bounce around each day.
 Still, I think you'll find that the precepts and advice bestowed in the main IYM articles, listed on the left, are fairly timeless.